-Whitehorse became the capital of The Yukon during the Klondike Gold Rush of 1898, where miners lived to remain close to vibrant Dawson City.
-Now Whitehorse travel combines its history with the landscape and wildlife found along the Yukon River.
+Whitehorse became the capital of The Yukon during the Klondike Gold Rush of 1898, as miners clamoured to remain close to vibrant Dawson City at the heart of the mining industry.Now, Whitehorse combines its unique history with the landscape and wildlife found along the Yukon River.
+Expect superb hiking in summer while winter sees the arrival of snow and the magical Northern Lights.

 Use the distinctive Log Cabin Skyscraper as a base to start your tour of the National Historic Site of Whitehorse.
 Relive its past in museums as well as the ship S.S.
 Klondike that was used to transport supplies to Dawson City.
 A Heritage Walking Tour takes you past MacBride Museum, which celebrates the gold rush featured in Robert Service's poetry.
 And the Old Log Church Museum displays history of First Nations and Inuit tribes.